12 Paintings in Exhibition to Honor Orlando

 It’s hard to overstate the importance of this project to me.
 When I began, I imagined the possibility of glitter and silliness.
 But less than halfway through, although there were still some lighter notes (talking to you, Lesbian Pirates) gravitas became a necessity.
 And I deeply appreciated the many people who wrote to me and thanked me for helping them to process the events in Orlando via my paintings.
 That was precious to me, and as an artist, there’s nothing higher than that.

 Unfortunately, now we turn our attention to other tragedies, with our thoughts in Minnesota and Baton Rouge.
 I can hardly say I’ve come to terms with Orlando, and we’re faced with these additional senseless killings.
-I hope for a sense of closure for Orlando through this exhibition, and I promise there will be upcoming work that deals with Black Lives Matter.
+I hope for a sense of closure for Orlando through this exhibition.

 Drop by, open-house style, at First Covenant Church for Capitol Hill Art Walk.
 I’ll be there, and hope you will too.